KangLin/RabbitRemoteControl/docs/Compile/macOS.md

   - Open project: Menu→ File→ Open File or project, Select the CMakeLists.txt of the project
   - Configure: Click Project→ "Build & Run" in the toolbar on the left to configure CMake parameters
   - Compile and run: Click "Start Debugging of startup project" in the left toolbar, or press the shortcut key (F5)
-    - If need install: select install in target
+    - If needed, install: select install in target
   - If using vcpkg: Menu→ Preferences→ Kits→ Cmake Configureration: add `-DCMAKE_TOOLCHAIN_FILE:FILE=[vcpkg installation path]/scripts/buildsystems/vcpkg.cmake`
   - If using Ninja from Homebrew: Menu→ Preferences→ Kits→ Cmake Configureration: add `-DCMAKE_MAKE_PROGRAM:FILE=/opt/homebrew/bin/ninja`